⭐ Start off 2025 with a powerful boost to your portfolio: January’s freshest AI-picked stocksUnlock stocks

 © Reuters.
 A man with a stand selling wooden American flags turns around at the Pigs and Peaches country festival in Kennesaw, Georgia, U.S. August 17, 2024.
 REUTERS/Megan Varner/File Photo

-(Reuters) - Georgia's Republican-controlled state election board may vote on Friday to require a labor-intensive hand count of potentially millions of ballots in November's election, a move voting rights advocates say could cause delays, introduce errors and lay the groundwork for spurious election challenges.
+(Reuters) -Georgia's Republican-controlled election board voted on Friday to require a labor-intensive hand count of potentially millions of ballots in November, a move voting rights advocates say could cause delays, introduce errors and lay the groundwork for spurious challenges in the battleground state.

-Georgia is one of seven battleground states likely to determine the Nov.
-5 contest between Republican presidential candidate Donald Trump and his Democratic opponent, Vice President Kamala Harris.
+Georgia is one of seven states likely to determine the contest between Republican presidential candidate Donald Trump and his Democratic opponent, Vice President Kamala Harris.

-Republican Secretary of State Brad Raffensperger, the state's top election official, has raised similar objections, saying it would introduce "the opportunity for error, lost or stolen ballots, and fraud."
+Secretary of State Brad Raffensperger, the state's top election official, said ahead of the meeting that the rule would introduce "the opportunity for error, lost or stolen ballots, and fraud."

 The hand count rule would require three poll workers in each of the state's more than 6,500 precincts to open the sealed boxes of ballots scanned by machines and conduct a hand count, starting as soon as election night.

-A separate rule would impose the same requirement for any ballot box that collects more than 1,500 ballots by the end of the day during early voting, which starts on Oct.
-15.
+A separate rule would have imposed the same requirement for any ballot box that collects more than 1,500 ballots by the end of the day during early voting, which starts on Oct.
+15, but it was tabled by a 4-1 vote.

 Some states use hand counts when conducting recounts in close elections, or as part of routine post-election audits, said Mark Lindeman, the policy and strategy director for Verified Voting, which supports the responsible use of technology in elections.
 A handful of tiny jurisdictions use hand counts in place of voting machines.